Thairo Estrada Preview, Player Props: Giants vs. Padres

-On Tuesday, Thairo Estrada (.308 batting average in his past 10 games, with a home run, two walks and three RBI) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 9:45 PM ET.
+Thairo Estrada, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the San Diego Padres, with Matt Waldron on the hill, September 27 at 9:45 PM ET.

 Sportsbook Promo Codes